weikunhan/leetcode-summary-python/special_case/README.md

 ## Prefix Tree

 In computer science, a trie, also called digital tree or prefix tree, is a kind of search tree—an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.
+Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated; i.e., the value of the key is distributed across the structure.
+All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
+Keys tend to be associated with leaves, though some inner nodes may correspond to keys of interest.
+Hence, keys are not necessarily associated with every node.
+For the space-optimized presentation of prefix tree, see compact prefix tree.
 [Wikipedia](https://en.wikipedia.org/wiki/Trie)

-To solve this kind of problem, you need to build a trie. the core content to build trie: 1) insert function, 2) search function.
+To solve this kind of problem, you need to build a trie.
+The core content to build trie: 1) insert function, 2) search function.
 Please prepare the template for this kind of problem.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |